GhostCat12/pinterest-data-pipeline854/README.md

     conda env create -f pinterest_conda_env.yml
     conda activate pinterest_conda_env

+For those not utilising a conda environment, this project depends on the following modules:
+- `pymysql`
+- `requests`
+- `sqlalchemy`

 **Note:** Due to confidential information for AWS and Databricks account access, this project cannot be run by others directly, however can function as a step by step guide on replicating the pipeline.